perceptimatic/faetarspeech/index.md

 #### Alternate splits

-Since the **test** set is unavailable to challenge participants during the duration of the challenge, we recommend that participants not rely entirely on **dev** for held-out evaluation.
+Since the **test** set is unavailable to challenge participants during the challenge phase, we recommend that participants not rely entirely on **dev** for held-out evaluation.
 In order to increase the amount of data available for held-out evaluation, we have created an alternate split of the **train** set compraised of the sets **1h** and **reduced_train** (train minus 1h), so that the set **1h** can be used as a held-out evaluation set.
-We also provide baseline results for the alternative subsets within **train** (added to the leaderboard between January 6th and 14th; please check back if the result is not yet available).
+We also provide baseline results for the alternative subsets within **train**.

 The following table shows the distribution of the alternative splits: